s0k9v/Mini-projects/README.md

 # Mini-projects
-Projects that i do in school for learning
+Projects that we do in school for learning